-Both the broadsheet and tabloid press have items about an 'epidemic' of mental illness among young people, as well as adults of working age and the elderly.
-Whether this is a real increase in mental illness or the result of a reduction in stigma, making asking for help more acceptable, it is hard to be definitive.
+There are items in the press about an 'epidemic' of mental ill health among young people, as well as adults of working age and the elderly.
+Whether this is a real increase in mental ill health or the result of a reduction in stigma making asking for help more acceptable, it is hard to be definitive.

 What can be said is that changing family patterns, work place stress, uncertainty over employment with the end of jobs for life, fractured social bonds, insecure housing, and debt all have a part to play.

 Jeremy Ross FRSA will review the changes in the way we as a society choose to deal with mental health, look at the particular problems facing us today, and discuss how we design appropriate services for now.
-Jeremy is a qualified social worker, was until recently a Senior Lecturer in Social Work at Kingston University and the Chief Executive of a mental health charity.
+Jeremy is a qualified social worker and was until recently a senior lecturer in Social Work at Kingston University and the chief executive of a mental health charity.
 He is now an independent consultant and practice educator.

 It is free to attend but please register your place through the link above.

 For any questions, please email Fellowship Councillor Caroline Clark: email@example.com.

 If you have any access requirements or require any reasonable adjustments, please email the RSA team: firstname.lastname@example.org.